NLaff/lafferty.co-v2/content/reviews/bonsai.md

 Read on to see what Bonsai features I love the most and how I use it to manage my [freelance digital marketing](/consulting/) business.

 ## Disclosure
-I am not being paid to write this review and there are no affiliate links in this post.
+This post contains affiliate links.
+I am an active user of Bonsai and truly like using their product so I wanted to disclose that upfront.

-If that changes I will update this disclosure.
+If you sign up through Bonsai I will get a small commission.

 I only write reviews for software I have personally used.